Clayton Premises Liability Lawyer

 Trespassers are those that are not given consent to be on the property.
 Property owners do not owe a duty of care to trespassers and trespassers would not likely get damages for injuries sustained on another person’s property.
 However, there are limited exceptions, such as if a child is trespassing a landowner has a duty to prevent a reasonably foreseeable risk of harm to children that are caused by artificial conditions on their land.

-Limitations on Recovery for Premises Liability Injuries in Clayton
+What are the Limitations on Recovery for Premises Liability Cases?

 Premises liability plaintiffs in Clayton seeking legal recovery must file their cause of action within five years of the injury according to Missouri Revised Statutes §516.120.
 If the case makes it to trial, the judge and jury may have to refer to the pure comparative negligence rule to determine the apportionment of damages.
 Under the pure comparative fault rule, a plaintiff’s damages may be reduced by their percentage of fault.
 For example, if a defendant is found 80 percent at fault, and the plaintiff 20 percent at fault for causing their injuries, the plaintiff would only receive 80 percent of the overall damages.